aptgraph/kohana-markdown/README.md

 	a github key configured.
 Please check the github documentation for more details.

-		git clone git@github.com:stroppytux/kohana-markdown.git markdown
+		git clone git@github.com:stroppytux/kohana-markdown.git modules/markdown

-	This should give you the following (in the markdown directory):
+	This should give you the following *(in the modules/markdown directory)*:

-		README.md  classes  config
+		classes  config  README.md

 2. ### Configure Markdown ###